 NOTICE NOTES 1.
-Date of announcementFriday 9 June 2023(a) (a) Insert date of placing of the notice which must be not less than 1 day before 2.
+Date of announcement FRIDAY and 42 JUNE 2029 (a) (a) Insert date of placing of the notice which must be not less than 1 day before 2.
 Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
 As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
 Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2023, these documents will be available on reasonable notice by application to: the date in (c) below (b) Clare Kennett, Parish Clerk, Westbourne Parish Council, PO Box 143, Emsworth, PO10 9DX. clerk@westbourne-pc.gov.uk.
-07775 654 483. (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c) Monday 12 June 2023 and ending on (d) Friday 21 July 2023 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and extends for a single period of 30 working days (inclusive) ending on the [the 30th working day after (c) above] date appointed in (d) below 3.
-Local government electors and their representatives also have: (d) The inspection period between (c) and (d) must also include the first 10 working days of July.
-The opportunity to question the appointed auditor about the accounting records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+For the year ended 31 March 2024, these documents will be available on reasonable notice by application to: (b) The PARISH CLERE, DESTBOURDE PARISH COUNCL, RO BOX 14-3, EMSWORTH, POID 9DX CLERE QWESTBOURDE - pc.
+900-016 011156544-833 (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts and ending on (d) FRIDAY 17 JUNE 2024 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and extends for a single period of 30 working days (inclusive) ending on the date appointed in (d) below 3.
+Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and (d) The inspection period between (c) and (d) must also include the first 10 working days of July. • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is: Moore (Ref AP/HD) Rutland House Minerva Business Park Lynch Wood (e) Insert name and position of person Peterborough PE2 6PZ placing the notice - this person must be the responsible financial officer for the smaller authority 5.
-This announcement is made by (e) Clare Kennett, Parish Clerk
+The appointed auditor is: Rutland House Minerva Business Park Lynch Wood Peterborough PE2 6PZ (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority 5.
+This announcement is made by (e) CLARE KENNETT, PARISN CLE RK